Nusrat Sultana

 Nusrat Sultana is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from June 2013 to May 2018.

 Early life and education

 She was born on 13 June 1952 in Mirpur Khas.

 She has earned the degree of Master of Arts in Sindhi from the University of Sindh.

 Political career

-She was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party on a reserved seat for women in 2013 Pakistani general election.
+She was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party on a reserved seat for women in the 2013 Pakistani general election.